Vittorio Foa

-Vittorio Foa (18 September 1910 – 20 October 2008) was an Italian politician, trade unionist, journalist, and writer.
+Vittorio Foa (18 September 1910 – 20 October 2008) was an Italian politician, trade unionist, journalist, and writer who was one of the founding fathers of the Italian Republic and a key figure of the political left.
+A libertarian and liberal socialist of the non-communist Italian left, he took part to the Italian Resistance against fascism and in the post-war years was a member of the Constituent Assembly of Italy from 1946 to 1948.
+As a member of several socialist parties, he was elected to the Chamber of Deputies from 1953 and 1968 and to the Senate of the Republic from 1987 to 1992.

 Early life and education

-Foa was born in Turin in 1910 into a middle-class Jewish family.
-He attended Liceo Classico Massimo d'Azeglio in Turin for his sixth form/senior high school studies.
+Foa was born on 18 September 1910 in Turin into a middle-class Jewish family.
+For his sixth form and senior high school studies, he attended Liceo Classico Massimo d'Azeglio, where two sports and cultural institutions like Juventus and Einaudi were born and where other key figures who were contemporaries of Foa, such as Giulio Carlo Argan, Norberto Bobbio, Giorgio Colli, Leone Ginzburg, Primo Levi, and Massimo Mila, also studied.
 In 1931, Foa graduated in law from the University of Turin and worked in a bank.

 Political career

 Anti-fascism and post-war years

-In 1933, Foa joined Giustizia e Libertà, an anti-fascist political movement.
-He was arrested by the OVRA in May 1935 and was condemned to 15 years in prison.
-He shared his cell with Ernesto Rossi, Massimo Mila, and Riccardo Bauer.
+In 1933, Foa joined Giustizia e Libertà, a liberal and liberal socialist anti-fascist political movement.
+He was arrested by the OVRA (the Italian fascist secret police) in May 1935 and was condemned to 15 years in prison.
+He shared his cell with Riccardo Bauer, Mila, and Ernesto Rossi.
 Prior to his arrest, he had collaborated on the weekly magazine of the same name and on the magazine Quaderni di GL, which was published in Paris.
 Foa was released in August 1943, embracing the liberal political thought of Benedetto Croce.
-He joined the Italian resistance movement and entered the Action Party (Partito d'Azione, PdA), becoming the secretary together with Ugo La Malfa, Altiero Spineli, Oronzo Reale, and Emilio Lussu.
+He joined the Italian resistance movement and entered the Action Party (Partito d'Azione, PdA), becoming the secretary together with Ugo La Malfa, Emilio Lussu, Oronzo Reale, and Altiero Spinelli.
 As a PdA member, he was involved with the National Liberation Committee (Comitato di Liberazione Nazionale, CLN).

-On 2 June 1946, Foa was elected a member of the Constituent Assembly of Italy, and he also became one of the 75 members of the Commission for the Constitution.
+On 2 June 1946, Foa was elected a member of the Constituent Assembly, and he also became one of the 75 members of the Commission for the Constitution.
 Foa's name was linked to articles 39 and 40 of the Constitution of Italy dealing with the freedom of trade union organization.
 When the PdA dissolved in 1947, Foa joined the Italian Socialist Party (Partito Socialista Italiano, PSI), becoming one of its national leaders, and was elected a member of the Chamber of Deputies in 1953 and again in 1958 and 1963.